How to Redact in Clio Without Losing the Original File (2026)

 - Then start the redaction process

 That six-step workaround is what competing tools require to preserve the original.
 In practice, it gets skipped.
 The original gets overwritten.
-And no one notices until weeks or months later when the original is needed.
+Nobody notices until weeks or months later when the original is needed.

 Building a redaction workflow that protects originals

-If you're using Clio for matter management, here's how to structure your redaction process:
+If you're using Clio for matter management, four things matter most:

 1. Use a tool that creates new files by default

-This is the single most important decision.
 If your tool overwrites originals, no amount of process documentation will prevent eventual loss.
-Choose a tool where original preservation is the default behaviour, not an optional setting.
+Pick a tool where original preservation is the default behaviour, not an optional setting.
 For a comparison of how leading tools handle this, see the best redaction software compared.

 2. Establish a naming convention